digital-asset/cn-quickstart/README.md

 # Start the application, Canton services, and Observability (if enabled)
 $ make start

-# In a separate shell - run a Canton Console
+# In a separate shell - run a Canton Console for the App Provider
-$ make console
+$ make console-app-provider

 # In a separate shell - run Daml Shell
 $ make shell